Fabr1ce/building-apps-for-k8s-l5-using-Kustomize/README.md

 5 - kustomize manages apps without the need of templates.

-The following steps will deploy a k8s deploymentand a service:
+The following steps will deploy a k8s deployment and a service:

 1 - Create a cluster: refer to https://github.com/Fabr1ce/building-apps-for-k8s-l4 for steps on how to create a kubernetes cluster.